laxmikanta415/laxmikanta415/README.md

 ### Laxmikanta Nayak

 Full-stack engineer.
 I build and ship SaaS products — mostly with Next.js, TypeScript, Supabase, and Python.
 AI and RAG pipelines have been a big part of my work lately.
+Built: [Raxpy](github.com/laxmikanta415/ragxpy)

 Also teach full-stack development to postgrad students in India.